 Day 2: Meet with editor to discuss editing efficiency.
 Attempt to go from old school editing to uploading my drafts in Google docs to streamline the editing process.
 Suggest editor skim posts first to understand overall message, and then get into the weeds.

-Day 3: Meet with business partner to strategize on editorial calendar for 2H2016.
+Day 3: Meet with business partner to strategize on editorial calendar for the second half of the year.
 Brainstorm a list of 60 post ideas to work on.
-Go to the farmer’s market and buy all the white pirie mangoes we can.
+Go to the farmer's market and buy all the white pirie mangoes we can.

 Day 4: Team building day.
 Spend the afternoon snorkeling in Hanauma Bay followed by jet skiing close by.
 Dinner at Alan Wong's for four that evening.

 Day 5: Review various business categories and compare month over month, quarter over quarter, and year over year trends.
-Come up with revenue forecasts for each business for 2H2016 and 2017.
+Come up with revenue forecasts for each business for the following year.
 Decide which businesses to cut, and which businesses to emphasize in a downward trending economy.

 Day 6: Strategy session to discuss community building.
 Have an open discussion on how to deal with angry commenters or spammers.
 Discuss new features to add such as an FS forum.
 Review social media initiatives and see whether time spent is worth it.